Asimq/cww/README.md

 - The backend is intended to be run at your home IP address.
 - If you are using a VPN, you must bypass the backend for chat with YouTube videos to work, or enable the proxy option.
+If you are using a VPN or a data center IP, you must bypass the backend for chat with YouTube videos to work, or enable the proxy option.
 - Currently, only the Webshare residential proxy is supported.
 This is a paid service; you must purchase their residential proxy package to use it.
 Visit [Webshare.io](https://www.webshare.io/) for more details.
 ---